 In essence, an integrated antigen/PCR/antibody test approach that is easy to administer and is a cost-effective means to travel.

 Antibody testing has a crucial role to play and can support getting people travelling on planes in an efficient, safe and economic way.
-We have made dramatic strides in dealing with COVID-19 through the roll-out of vaccines, lockdowns, use of protective equipment and testing regimes.
-Challenges remain and travel is one sector of the economy that we need to open up.
+We have made dramatic strides in dealing with COVID-19 through the roll-out of vaccines, lockdowns, use of PPE and testing regimes.
+Challenges remain and travel is one sector of the economy that we need to fully open up.
 In order to do so, we need to provide cost-effective, simple solutions that allow people to travel for work and holidays whilst at the same time ensuring we minimise the risk of COVID-19 infection.

 The answer lies in an integrated approach, whether it’s the combination of vaccines, PPE and testing and within testing the combination of the tools that we have available; antigen, PCR and antibody testing.